thexant/BotReadme/index.md

 The HD2 Utility Bot uses Discord's slash command system.
 Type `/` followed by the command name to use any feature.

-As a server admin, your first steps should be:
+As a server admin, your first step should be to run the setup wizard using `/setup` and configure the bot to your liking.
+Most of the steps are optional.
-1. Set up the deployment channel with `/setchannel #channel-name`
-2. Configure the minigame channel with `/setminigamechannel #channel-name`
-3. Set up LFG roles with `/enablelfg @Role`
-4. Set up the automatic Voice Channel category with `/setvccategory [category]`
-5. Optionally, set up Global LFG with `/enablegloballfg`

 As a user, start by:
-1. Using the **Quick Deploy** button or `/deploy me` to set your status
+1. Using the **Quick Deploy** button to set your status
 2. Check who's playing with `/active`
 3. Create your Helldiver profile card with `/helldiverinfo create`